hypergraphql/hypergraphql/sources/documentation.md

   }
 ```

-### Rewritting to GraphQL
+### Rewriting to GraphQL

-Currently, the rewrting to GraphQL is conducted under the assumption that the schemas of the local and the remote HyperGraphQL instances are aligned, meaning that types/fields with the same lables are mapped to the same IRIs, and the output types are associated with the same fields in both schemas.
+Currently, the rewriting to GraphQL is conducted under the assumption that the schemas of the local and the remote HyperGraphQL instances are aligned, meaning that types/fields with the same labels are mapped to the same IRIs, and the output types are associated with the same fields in both schemas.
 This assumption will be relaxed in the future versions of HyperGraphQL.

 <br>